 - Establishing clear exit processes, such as wiping or repossessing devices

 Although BYOD and CYOD policies present several challenges, there are enough benefits, including increased mobility and productivity, to make these device policies worth your consideration.
-But perhaps the most compelling reason to implement these policies is that your employees are likely to use their chosen devices either way.
+But perhaps the most compelling reason to implement these BYOD policies is that your employees are likely to use their chosen devices either way.

 The workplace will continue to change, especially as new technologies emerge.
 By embracing these changes rather than working around them, companies can decrease costs and security risks—and pick up some fringe benefits along the way.